Jasdero/JasderoPassePlatBundle/README.md

 #### Use
 Create orders directly on the drive or directly from your platform.
 There is a button to scan new orders from the drive in the bundle.
-Whenever you update your statuses or your products, corresponding sheets are moved to the right folders (if the folder doesn't exist it is created).
+On product update, both local and drive orders are updated.
+However when you modify the hierarchy of your statuses, the tasks are separated since google requests may take a long time.
+A page is dedicated to this action.
 ### Requirements
 * [Jquery](http://code.jquery.com/)
 * [Table Sorter plugin](http://tablesorter.com/docs/#Download)